sampathsvskr/GCP/airflow/dag_args.md

 - If any task is failed, call the function which is mentioned..
 - Basically we use to trigger email as task failure acknowledgment

-## for more dag args, [documentaion](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html#airflow.models.dag.DAG)
+## for more dag args, [airflow documentaion](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html#airflow.models.dag.DAG)

 <br><br><br>